 PROGRAMS AND GROUP VISITS

 Will Art Boxes be available?

 Art Boxes and coloring sheets are not available at this time.
-Please refer to the Cantor website or the Anderson Collection website for information about our virtual family programs, which will continue through the summer.
+Please refer to the Cantor website or the Anderson Collection website for information about our virtual family programs, which will continue through Dec.
+2021.
 We offer Virtual Guided Visits in lieu of in-person tours.

 Are group reservations accepted?

 We are not accepting group reservations at this time.

 Yes, with updated policies.
 Please visit the Tours and Group Visits page for the latest information on in-person tours, guided and class visits, and virtual guided visits.

 Will the museums be hosting public programs?